 Field of Work

-Prof. Hannemanns research focus includes the transition of housing, urbanity as a lifestyle, recearch concerning micropolis, history and future of industrial cities as well as architecture as a profession ans architecture within the field of empirical social research.
-Other focal aspects consist of the inclusion of societal, social and cultural perspectives of architekture and urban planning.
-Aspects and dimensions of the reciprocity of human needs are further key points, as well as various purposes and man made environments.
+Prof. Hannemanns research focus includes the transition of housing, urbanity as a form of living, as well as architecture as a profession and architecture within the field of empirical social research.
+The subject matter of this field of research includes an introduction into societal, social and cultural perspectives, into architecture- and urban planning, as well as aspects and dimensions of the interplay between human needs, interests beside usages and built environment, particularly with regard to housing.

-Christine Hannemann, born 1960 in Berlin, studied sociology at the University of technologie in Berlin.
-1994 to 2011 she was employed in the department of city- and regional sociology at the Humbold University in Berlin.
-In the year 2003 she received her board certification in sociology.
-Her noumerous guestprofessorships took her among others to USA, France and Brasil.
+Christine Hannemann is born in Berlin.
+Her studies took place at the Humboldt University in Berlin and she received 1994 her doctorate from the Technical University Berlin.
+2003 Hannemann obtained her habilitation board certification in sociology from the Humboldt University.
+From 1990 to 2011 she was employed at altered universities in Berlin.
+Her different guest-professorships and international research stays took her among others to the USA, France and Brazil.
 Hannemann furthermore led various third-party research projects.
-Since 2011 Prof. Dr. phil. habil.
-Christine Hannemann leads the Department, ʺSociology of Architecture and Housingʺ, wich is part of the Institute for Housing and the Environment, at the faculty of architecture and urban planning of Stuttgart university.
+From 2011 onwards, Christine Hannemann is head of the Department, ʺSociology of Architecture and Housingʺ, which is part of the Institute for Housing and Environment, present at the faculty of architecture and urban planning at Stuttgart University.